Established: 1959 (Antarctic Treaty signed 1 December 1959)

 Antarctic sightseeing flights operated out of Australia and New Zealand until the fatal crash of Air New Zealand Flight 901 in 1979 on Mount Erebus, which killed all 257 aboard.
 Qantas resumed occasional commercial overflights to Antarctica from Australia in the mid-1990s to this day.

-An amazing and remote continent worth visiting despite the high costs and inconvenience of travelling there.
+An amazing and remote continent which is well worth visiting despite the high costs and inconvenience of travelling there.
 I really understand privilege I have been financially well of enough to experience this beauty.
 You can’t but be humbled during a visit to Antarctica.